Apple M5 vs M4, M3, M2, M1 (+Pro/Max/Ultra): Full Comparison!

 Multi-core performance is essential for handling complex and demanding tasks, such as video editing, 3D rendering, and scientific simulations.

 The table below details the multi-core performance of Apple’s base M-series CPUs, highlighting score improvements and performance gains with each new generation.
-For context, we’ve added the top-performing Intel chip in our Top Laptop CPU Ranking, the Core i9-14900HX, which scores 17937 points.
+For context, we’ve added the top-performing Intel chip in our Top Laptop CPU Ranking, the Intel Core Ultra 9 285HX, which scores 22215 points.

 CPUGeekbench 6